Is the CMA certification worth it?

 In addition to your education, you must obtain two consecutive years of CMA work experience in management accounting or financial management.

-Even after you obtain your CMA certification, you will be required to complete 30 hours of Continuing Education every year.
+Even after you obtain your CMA certification, you will be required to complete 30 hours of continuing education every year.

 Both designations require you to complete and pass an exam.
 The CMA exam is made up of two parts, both of which have 100 multiple-choice questions and an essay section with two essay scenarios.
+Note that beginning in 2026, however, the essay section will be phased out and replaced with case-based questions (CBQs), reflecting a shift toward more practical, applied problem-solving.

 CMA vs. CPA Salary

-CMA and CPA salaries are relatively similar, but CPAs who obtain both make more.
-According to the most recent CMA Salary Survey conducted by the IMA, those holding their CMA certification earn $140,000 while those who only hold a CPA make $135,758.
+According to the most recent CMA Salary Survey conducted by the IMA, those holding their CMA certification earn an average base salary of $136,150.
+Meanwhile, those holding both a CMA and CPA earn an average base salary of $151,017.

-CMAs in the US, on average, earn 30% more than their non-certified peers, whereas those holding both a CMA and CPA earn a median total annual compensation that is 49% higher than those without certifications.
+CMAs in the US, on average, earn 24% more than their non-certified peers, whereas those holding both a CMA and CPA earn a median total annual compensation that is 39% higher than those without certifications.

-If you take a look at the table below, you can see that CMAs consistently earn more than their CPA counterparts at nearly every age range.
+If you take a look at the table below, you can see that CMAs with either a CMA or a CMA and CPA consistently earn more than their counterparts with neither.

 CMA vs. CGMA

-The Chartered Global Management Accountant certification (GCMA) is a direct competitor of the CMA.
+The Chartered Global Management Accountant certification (CGMA) is a direct competitor of the CMA.
 The CGMA is a collaboration of both the American Institute of Certified Public Accountants (AICPA) and the Chartered Institute of Management Accountants (CIMA), so you can earn this designation through either entity.

 The Chartered Institute of Management Accountants (CIMA) pathway has many prerequisites similar to the CMA, but they do vary slightly.
-For example, CGMA candidates must fulfill 3 years of management accounting work experience, be a CIMA member, and pass 12 individual CIMA exams.
+For example, CGMA candidates must fulfill three years of management accounting work experience, be a CIMA member, and pass 12 individual CIMA exams.

 This route is ideal if you already have your CPA certificate and want to add the CMA designation to your resume, as well.